 EcoReport is a weekly program providing independent media coverage of environmental and ecological issues with a focus on local, state and regional people, issues, and events in order to foster open discussion of human relationships with nature and the Earth and to encourage you to take personal responsibility for the world in which we live.
 Each program features timely eco-related headline news, a feature interview or event recording, and a calendar of events of interest to the environmentally conscious.

-Today’s anchors: Kelly Miller and Dan Young.
+Today’s Anchors: Kelly Miller and Dan Young

 This week’s news stories were written by Joe Crawford, Linda Greene and Norm Holy.
-This week’s feature was engineered by Dan Young.
+Our feature and broadcast engineer is Dan Withered.
+This week’s calendar was compiled by Dan Young.